Manuteaa/dbd_autoSkillCheck/README.md

 Why does the script do nothing ?
 - Check if the AI model monitors correctly your game: set the debug option of the webui to "display the monitored frame".
 Play the game and check if it displays correctly the skill check
 - Check if you have no error in the python console logs
-- Use standard game settings (I recommend using 1080p resolution without any game filters): your displayed images "last hit skill check frame" should be similar with the ones in my examples
+- Use standard game settings (I recommend using 1080p at 100% resolution without any game filters): your displayed images "last hit skill check frame" should be similar with the ones in my examples
 - Check if you do not use a potato instead of a computer

 Why do I hit good skill checks instead of great ?
 Be sure :